LingxiL/Lingxi-s-/Final_Project_Part_2.md

 # user research protocol

-   # Target audiences:
+   # Target Audiences:
    My target audiences can be categorized into three different groups
    -  professional group, working in the film industry, know exactly what the film industry and what the Oscar is.
    - Film lover group, have great interests in film, interested in the Oscar awards, but do not have any background on the film industry.
    - General audiences group, know Oscar, sometimes watch films, never take it super seriously.

-   # representative individuals
+   # Representative Individuals
    My representative individuals are from three different audiences group --- professionals, film lovers, and general audiences.

  -  The representative individual from the professional group is my friend who graduated from a drama school, studied film making.
 She is a director and will give a unique perspective to my story